BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 - Premium Termination
   - We may stop offering premium features at any time, including in response to unforseen acts of god, or to comply with legal requirements in jurisdictions serviced by BananaCrumbs, LLC.
-  - If we terminate these services without cause, we will cancel your TempMailPlus time and refund a prorated portion of any paid service equal to the remaining, unused time.
+  - If we terminate these services without cause, we will cancel your TempMail Plus and/or TempMail Ultra time and refund a prorated portion of any paid service equal to the remaining, unused time.
-  - If we terminate these services with cause in respect to these terms, we reserve the right to hold moneys used for TempMailPlus time.
+  - If we terminate these services with cause in respect to these terms, we reserve the right to hold moneys used for TempMail Plus and/or TempMail Ultra time.

 ### Account Termination